-This functionality works exactly the same as manual annotation.
-User is able to switch between manual and automatic annotation for manual modifications of the dots.
-To complete the step, click the "Finish Marking Teeth" button.
+This functionality works exactly the same way as manual annotation.
+The user is able to switch between manual and automatic annotation for manual modifications of the dots.

-If the input STL model was obtained by 3D scanning, it can be closed and repaired by clicking the "Close Model" button.
 The thickness of the final stone model, i.e. the minimal allowed height in millimetres, is at least 20 mm and can be increased in Preferences.

-23.5 Two Jaw Functionality
+25.5 Two Jaw Functionality